debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 ### PCA-ing

 Imagine a 5D space.
 It's not easy to imagine one, but we'll have to pretend that we can for a while.
-Each dimension of this 5D space is defined by an axis that corresponds to a column in our data, and each team is a data point.
+Each dimension of this 5D space is defined by an axis that corresponds to a column in our dataset, and each team is a data point.
 The idea is to draw lines through the data cloud along which the cloud is the widest, or, in other words, *varies* the most.
 These lines need to be orthogonal to each other so that they represent variations originating from completely independent factors.
 We call these lines Principal Components, or simply, PCs.

-PC1 depicts the direction along which the cloud is the widest, PC2 depicts the direction along which the cloud is the second-widest, and so on.
+PC1 depicts the direction along which the cloud is the widest, PC2 depicts the direction along which the cloud is the *second-widest*, and so on.
 Can you guess the directions along which the first two PCs might be oriented in the image below?

 <figure>
   <img width="600" height="350" alt="5DSpace" src="https://github.com/user-attachments/assets/2ed446df-1181-4e27-badc-527bd28bcf7b" />
   <figcaption align="center">This image is AI generated</figcaption>
 </figure>

-Let's first look at the amount of variation in the ISL data our PCs capture.
+Let's first look at the amount of variation in the ISL dataset our PCs capture.
 You can think of the numbers on the y-axis as R-squared we commonly use in regression models.

 <img width="600" height="350" alt="ScreePlot1" src="https://github.com/user-attachments/assets/477237be-7dd3-4202-bb5d-4273c46ce16e" />